 Simple and Delicious

 Potatoes and cauliflower are a perfect match for each other and can be found together in dishes all across India.
 This cauliflower potato curry—aloo gobi—is comfort food at it’s best and pairs with anything you are cooking.
 Or comforting all by itself with some raita, pickle, and bread.
-An everyday meal for breakfast, lunch, dinner.
-This dish is perfect for when you need to bring something to a potluck to please a crowd.
+It makes an everyday meal for breakfast, lunch, dinner.
+Aloo gobi is also perfect for when you need to bring something to a potluck because it is a real crowd pleaser.